 How to Get Rid of Carpenter Bees

-These large bees look alarming, but they are valuable pollinators and pose no threat to humans.
+These jumbo bees look scary, but they are valuable pollinators and pose no threat to humans.
 Sometimes confused with bumblebees, they’re about an inch long, with hairy thoraxes and legs but hairless abdomens.
 The males can’t sting; the females can sting but won’t.
 The females can be seen entering or emerging from large entrance holes in wood.
 You know you have carpenter bees when you see them or by telltale sawdust where they have been drilling into wood.
-A single bee won’t cause much damage, but the broods that follow will expand the tunnel and may cause structural damage.
+A single bee won’t cause much harm, but the broods that follow will expand the tunnel and may cause structural damage.

 How to Stop Them